Kids, if you've ever wondered why it's a bad idea to have sex at your picturesque lakeside summer camp, look no further.

 Well, that's up for critics to roll their eyes at, but the series has made more than $821 million at the box office (adjusted for 2018 inflation), enough to make it the sixth-highest-grossing horror franchise of all time, according to Forbes (so long as you count the No. 1 Alien movies as horror, not sci-fi).

-In honor of today's date, which inspired the original fright fest, we've compiled some chilling behind-the-scenes secrets.
-But before you head into those woods, beware that there will be spoilers and a few disturbing images, but we tried to take it easy on the blood:
+In honor of today's date, the namesake of the original fright fest, we've compiled some chilling behind-the-scenes secrets.
+Before you head into those woods, beware that there will be spoilers and a few disturbing images (though unlike the franchise's many directors, we managed to rein it in):

 And so here were are, and the makers of Friday the 13th aren't going to stop at...
 12 movies, are they?

-Enter the modern-day suspense twist: a dispute over the rights to the original story.
+Enter the modern-day twist: A dispute over the rights to the original story.

 Meanwhile...look out behind you!
 In 2018, LeBron James' Springhill Entertainment expressed interest in producing the next Friday the 13th movie, and there are supposedly at least two Jason scripts out there from different writers: one, a prequel called Friday the 13th: The Beginning; and, the other, Jason Never Dies—described as a direct sequel to 1986's Friday the 13th Part VI: Jason Lives that would do away with anything that had happened onscreen in the interim.